-4.5.5.7 Press Releases and Media Discussions Type 8
+4.5.5.7 Press releases and media discussions type 8

 In general, scientific findings from ARIC made available to the media will involve those findings being presented at scientific meetings and being published in the scientific literature.
 Such presentations and publications require prior clearance as noted above.
 In some circumstances, media discussions and press releases may be appropriate to clarify scientific findings for the lay public, but they should not be used as forums to release new information.
 Investigators are requested to keep the Project Office informed of contacts with representatives of the major national media and of major national media coverage of information which they have supplied.
-If a situation arises in which it appears desirable to release to the media new information not otherwise cleared for presentation or publication, prior clearance from both the Steering Committee and the Project Office is required.
+If a situation arises in which it appears desirable to release to the media new information not otherwise cleared for presentation or publication, or if such has been cleared for scientific presentation or publication, but this has not yet transpired, prior clearance from both the Steering Committee and the Project Office is required.